 Information is the name of the game here.
-The Alice L Haltom scholarship is for students looking to pursue a career in records and information management.
-Students pursuing an Associate’s degree can earn $1,000; undergrad and graduate students can earn $2,000.
+The Alice L. Haltom scholarship is for students looking to pursue a career in records and information management.
+Students pursuing an Associate’s degree can earn $1,000; additionally, undergrad and graduate students can earn $2,000.

-The BDPA Education and Technology Foundation offers this $5,000 scholarship to any students of an ethnic minority who’s pursuing a degree in information technology.
+The BDPA Education and Technology Foundation offers this $4,000 scholarship to any students of an ethnic minority who’s also pursuing a degree in information technology.
 Academic prowess is emphasized for this award.

 Students must have a cumulative GPA of 3.0 or higher, be an active member of BDPA, demonstrate leadership skills, and also be majoring in one of the following fields: information systems, computer science, computer engineering, or information technology.

 Have a passion for cars?
-This scholarship is for students who are interested into working in the automotive industry, including those who want to bring their information technology skills to the field.
+This scholarship is for students who are interested in working in the automotive industry, including those who want to bring their information technology skills to the field.

 Requirements include: having a 2.5 minimum GPA, being a US citizen, pursuing a degree that leads to the automotive industry, and also be passionate about all things automotive.